vishux777/smartspend/README.md

+Depolyed at : https://smartspendtracker.streamlit.app/ .
+Copying this project is not allowed.
+Created by VK.
 # SmartSpend - AI-powered Expense Categorization App

 SmartSpend is a Streamlit-based web application that helps users categorize their expenses using AI.
 It provides an intuitive interface for expense categorization and financial advice.